History Files

 Chanakya

-Chandragupta was noticed by a Brahmin teacher (Acharya) of the Taxilla (Takshashila) university, named Acharya Chanakya Vishnugupta (and also known as Kautilya), the son of the famed scholar, Chanak, and a pundit in his own right.
 To Vishnugupta, he seemed precocious as a child, displaying leadership qualities when with his friends which impressed the Taxillan teacher.
-Vishnugupta took the young Chandragupta under his tutelage where his formative years took shape.
+Vishnugupta took the young Chandragupta under his tutelage, which is where his formative years took shape.
 Chandragupta was trained in political science, economics, philosophy, sword fighting, wrestling, archery and other martial arts.
-Vishnugupta thus proved to be Chandragupta Maurya's mentor, philosopher and guide.
-Vishnugupta, known for his legendary acumen in political science, can also be attributed to Chandragupta's ascension to power and its long and subsequent retention (Vishnugupta was later to serve as Chandragupta's advisor and as a minister in his court).
+Vishnugupta therefore proved to be Chandragupta Maurya's mentor, philosopher and guide.

 Another source tells us that Chanakya was a member of Dhanananda's court and that Chandragupta served in his army.
-Apparently after a falling out with the arrogant king on different occasions, both were expelled from his service, and they later colluded to overthrow Dhanananda.
+Apparently after a falling out with the arrogant king on various occasions, both were expelled from his service, and they later colluded to overthrow Dhanananda.

 Chandragupta's reign

-In 327 BC, Alexander, the Macedonian king, along with his Greek, Macedonian and subject Central Asian armies invaded India.
-His entry was facilitated by King Ambhi of Taxila, ostensibly to use these Greek armies against his arch rival, King Porus (also known as Puru or Parvataka through other sources) of Taxila.
-Soon the Greeks marched over almost the entire upper half of India (except Magadha, which as per the Roman Greek historian, Plutarch, was too powerful for Alexander to take on), thus making the various smaller kingdoms his vassals (unless he ravaged them).
+In 327 BC, Alexander, the Macedonian king, invaded India with with his Greek, Macedonian, and subject Central Asian armies.
+His entry was facilitated by King Ambhi of Taxila, ostensibly to use these armies against his arch rival, King Porus (also known as Puru or Parvataka through other sources) of Taxila.

 Apparently, Acharya Vishnugupta had approached the Nanda king, Dhanananda (Nandrum), for his help in raising an united army to fight against the Greeks.
 But stories say he was humiliated and turned away by an inebriated Nanda.
 This insult strengthened Vishnugupta's resolve to do away with the Nanda dynasty.
-He, along with his pupil , Chandragupta, raised an army of teachers, students, monks, rebels, mercenaries, and tribals (Chandragupta was also said to be aided by a Kekaya king known as Parvataka who is usually equated with Porus of Paurava).

-Alexander meanwhile had departed and had placed his general, Seleucus Nicator, as the chief satrap of the Indian subcontinent.
+Alexander meanwhile had departed and had placed his general, Seleucus Nicator, as chief satrap of the Indian subcontinent.
 A power vacuum was created by Alexander's departure.
 Seleucus had based himself in Central Asia (in Bactria), with Philippus as the satrap of the upper Indus valley.
-Chandragupta initially started on his path in the lower Indus valley, which he liberated.
-He then assisted revolts from several Indian satraps which also led to the assassination of Phillipus in 325 BC.
-Soon northern India was under Chandragupta's control.

 Bactrian figurine

 In 305 BC, Seleucus Nicator himself led his Greek armies to conquer his lost territories.
-But this time around, Chandragupta proved more than a match for him.
+But this time around Chandragupta proved more than a match for him.
 Seleucus was forced to enter into a treaty with Chandragupta, whereby he surrendered his territories of Arachosia (Kandahar), Gedrosia (Baluchistan), Paropamisadae (Kamboja), Aria (Herat), and Kabura (Kabul).
 He even entered into a matrimonial alliance with Chandragupta, where in one of Seleucus' daughters was betrothed to the Indian king.
-In return Chandragupta assured him his support in consolidating Central Asia, along with a gift of 500 war-trained elephants.
-Subsequent relations between the Greeks and the Mauryans appear to be cordial.
-Seleucus even appointed Megasthenes as his ambassador to Chandragupta's court.
-Megasthenes later penned the famous travelogue, 'Indica', recounting his travels and his stay in India.
-Chandragupta has been identified by the name 'Sandrokottos' in the contemporary Greek texts.

 Chandragupta's reign and Mauryan administration as per Arthashastra

 Chandragupta was known to be a benevolent ruler, one who not only extended the peripheries of his empire but also ruled it with considerable prudence, under the able guidance of his aide, Vishnugupta, for almost a quarter of a century.
-Trade, agriculture and commerce were based on some of the principles and rules which were enunciated by Vishnugupta, and the country prospered during the Mauryan rule.
+Trade, agriculture and commerce were based on some of the principles and rules which were enunciated by Vishnugupta, and the country prospered under Mauryan rule.

 During his lifetime, Vishnugupta authored the famed treatise, 'Arthashastra', and also 'Nitishastra' under the pseudonym of Kautilya.
-It essays the tenets of ruling a country and concentrates (besides the politics), on its military, security, economic, social and moral facets.
+It essays the tenets of ruling a country and concentrates (besides the politics), on its military, security, economic, social, and moral facets.

 Ashoka stupa